SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/development/development.md

 ## Trigger:
   - issue with starting trigger improved by changing version of trigger vi
   - Unclear reason why run 9093 has some files with no stream in their name.
 More information needed.
 Is there anything different about Event Builders 21 and 26?
-The boot file name is saved in run_records.
+The boot file name is saved in run_records. --> The reason could be that in configuration "Calibration_MINBIAS_BNB_Thr400_Majority10_FixedWindow_4Hz_00002" the line "physics.my_output_modules: [ testOutput, rootNetOutput ]" in EventBuilder21.fcl and EventBuilder26.fcl is not commented

 ## Very long time to start and to stop the DAQ
   - A potential reason might be that the boardreaders start to produce fragments before the run starts, and don't necessarily stop to produce fragments when the run stops.